İsa Çelebi: Background

 İsa was one of the sons of Bayezid I, the Ottoman sultan.
 His mother was Devletşah Hatun, the daughter of Süleyman Şah of Germiyanids and Mutahhara Abide Hatun.
 Isa was appointed as the sanjak governor of Hamid after its conquest.
 Some sources mention his participation in the Battle of Nicopolis, however this cannot be verified.
 In 1402, he participated in the Battle of Ankara alongside his father.
-After the defeat, he escaped and hid around Balıkesir As of November 1402, he established dominance on the Asian side of the Bosphorus and the south of the Sea of Marmara.
+After the defeat, he escaped and hid around Balıkesir.
+By November 1402, he had established dominance on the Asian side of the Bosphorus and the south of the Sea of Marmara.
 Immediately after Timur took Smyrna in 16 December 1402, he expressed his loyalty to Timur through his ambassador Kutbüddin İznikî.
 He sent Timur valuable horses and gifts together with the ambassador.
 Timur also sent him a belt, a cap and a robe and gave him the administration of the Karesi (Balıkesir) region.